Coalpit Heath

-Coalpit Heath is a small village in the parish of Westerleigh, South Gloucestershire, England, south of Yate and east of Frampton Cotterell in South Gloucestershire.
+Coalpit Heath is a small village in the civil parish of Westerleigh and Coalpit Heath, in South Gloucestershire, England, south of Yate.
+Frampton Cotterell lies along the northwest border.

-Background

-Due to the expansion of Coalpit Heath and the neighbouring villages in the late 20th century, the borders of Coalpit Heath with Frampton Cotterell have become vague.
-The village contains three Pubs, one post office, a 27-hole golf course The Kendleshire, and a few local shops.
-The village also includes a parish church, and a local primary school, The Manor CofE VC Primary school.
+The village contains three pubs, a post office, and a primary school.
+St Saviour's parish church was designed by William Butterfield in 1844 and was his first Anglican Church.
+Other amenities include Bitterwell Lake at Henfield, Coalpit Heath Cricket Club at Ram Hill, and a 27-hole golf course (The Kendleshire).

+History

-It was founded as a coal mining settlement.
+The village was founded as a coal mining settlement.
 One pit was on Frog Lane at ST 685 815 (to the north east of the village).
-Other mines operated between Mays Hill and Nibley to the north and at Ram Hill and Henfield to the south.
+Other mines operated between Mayshill and Nibley to the north and at Ram Hill and Henfield to the south.
 These were served by a railway line, closed some decades ago and no longer visible on the ground.
-In 1949 the coal ran out, and since then it has become a sought after place to live, with fields and easy accommodation.
-The South Gloucestershire Mines Research Group (SGMRG) has done a lot of research into the history of mining in the area.
-When the Kendleshire golf course was built, the remains of many bell pits were found and there are probably many more in the area.
+In 1949 the coal ran out.
+When the Kendleshire golf course was built, the remains of many bell pits were found.

-Frampton Cotterell lies along the northwest border, but the rest of the village is surrounded by the rolling Cotswold countryside, stocked full of wildlife and country pursuits.

-St. Saviour's Church lies within the village.
-It was designed by William Butterfield in 1844 and was his first Anglican Church.

-Amenities used and supported by the village include Bitterwell Lake at Henfield and Coalpit Heath Cricket Club at Ram Hill.

-Coalpit Heath in literature
+In literature

 A number of sources, including Frank Barrett's book Where Was Wonderland?
 A Traveller's Guide to the Settings of Classic Children's Books, cite Coalpit Heath as the setting for the Dick King Smith children's book The Sheep-Pig, later adapted for film as Babe.

-The South Gloucestershire Mines Research Group have written two books (more to be published soon) on Coalpit Heath and the surrounding area. including 'Frog Lane' and 'Kingswood Coal'.
+The South Gloucestershire Mines Research Group have written two books on Coalpit Heath and the surrounding area, including Frog Lane and Kingswood Coal.